Skip to content

 • target_bit = ExtractBit(pulse_512, bit_index)

-The precise extraction convention (endianness, indexing) must remain stable and versioned.
+The extraction convention (byte order + bit order) must remain stable and versioned.
 If it ever changes, it must be treated as a breaking change and documented.

 Valid reveal